k3vyn21/k3vyn21/README.md

 ## 🔐 Proyectos:

 - 📍 I am a network and connectivity engineer.
-- 📍 I work as a manager at dovux games
+- 📍 I work as a manager
 - 📍 I know what is needed in the languages below
 - 📍 worked for many brands in the gamer market